 - 1. Extenuating circumstances are exceptional and unforeseen circumstances, beyond a student's control, which may have had a serious and adverse effect upon their assessed work. - 2.
 It is the responsibility of the student to attend examinations, submit coursework for assessment as required and by the due date, and to provide the University Extenuating Circumstances Panel, in advance of the meeting of the Board of Examiners, with any relevant information on exceptional and unforeseen circumstances that may have adversely affected their assessment performance. - 3.
 If a student claims that their performance has been adversely affected by extenuating circumstances, it is their responsibility to ensure that the evidence of such extenuating circumstances is provided, documented and independently substantiated at the earliest possible opportunity. - 4.
 Students are responsible for ensuring that claims for Extenuating Circumstances to be taken into account are submitted prior to the meeting of the Board of Examiners where the relevant assessments would normally be considered. - 5.
+If a student is unable to attend an assessment event or take an assessment (applicable to all examinations and formal in-class tests conducted under examination conditions) they should make a claim for extenuating circumstances prior to the assessment event.
+Where this has not been possible (e.g. due to extraneous events beyond a student's control) then a claim for extenuating circumstances may be made up to ten working days after the assessment event (i.e. prior to the release of marks). - 6.
+For assessments where an extension may be granted (e.g. coursework) students should apply for an extension in the first instance.
+If the student considers, or is advised, that an extension is not an appropriate solution, they should apply for extenuating circumstances in advance of the submission date or within the ten working days after the submission deadline (i.e. prior to the release of marks). - 7.
 Students may not normally use any disability or illness that is catered for by the Student Wellbeing Centre's Needs Assessment as the basis for an Extenuating Circumstances application.
 The only exception to this might be the unexpected emergence of an underlying disability or illness which required further support.
-An Extenuating Circumstances application might be made in such circumstances but would be subject to the normal requirement for supporting evidence. - 6.
-Where there is documented evidence of extenuating circumstances that will prevent attendance at an examination, or submission of a final piece of coursework on the agreed date, this should be presented to the Extenuating Circumstances Panel in advance of the assessment date.
-Where there are known and documented circumstances that will take place at a future date (for example, a hospital appointment for an operation which coincides with a formal examination) students are encouraged to submit these applications in advance.
-Though this may not be normal practice there may be some circumstances where an application should be made in advance. - 7.
-The Board of Examiners shall normally treat the submission of extenuating circumstances as a request by the student for the Board to void the mark for the original assessment(s) to which the claim relates.
-Consequently, where a claim of extenuating circumstances is successful, a student shall normally be required to be reassessed, on the basis of a first sitting, in the relevant assessment items. - 8.
-Circumstances accepted as valid by the University Extenuating Circumstances Panel are forwarded to the relevant Board of Examiners which shall consider whether or not the circumstances have actually affected performance in assessment and apply the decision concerning assessment. - 9.
-For students enrolled on programmes leading towards a professional accredited qualification, circumstances accepted as valid by the University Extenuating
+An Extenuating Circumstances application might be made in such circumstances but would be subject to the normal requirement for supporting evidence. - 8.
+Where there are known and documented circumstances that will take place at a future date (for example, a hospital appointment for an operation which coincides with a formal examination) students should submit these applications in advance. - 9.
+A claim for extenuating circumstances cannot normally be made or considered following publication of results by a Board of Examiners.
+Such claims may only be made in very sensitive and compelling circumstances which the student will need to fully evidence to the Extenuating Circumstances Panel.